<< Yesterday | This Day in Baseball History |

 |

-2010 | The Red Sox and their ace, Josh Beckett, come to terms on a $68 million, four-year contract extension.
-The agreement keeps the team's Opening Day starter in Boston giving the club a potent 1-2 punch at the top of their rotation for the next five years with the recent free-agent acquisition John Lackey,. |
+2010 | The Red Sox and their ace, Josh Beckett, agree on a $68 million, four-year contract extension.
+The agreement keeps the team's Opening Day starter in Boston, giving the club a potent 1-2 punch at the top of their rotation for the next five years with the recent free-agent acquisition of John Lackey. |

-2010 | Matt Stairs plays for his twelfth major league organization, equaling Deacon McGuire's record (1884 to 1912) for the most teams ever played with by a position player.
-The 18-year veteran, who also joins pitchers Mike Morgan and Ron Villone for being on a dozen different clubs, flies out in a pinch-hitting role for the Padres in a 6-3 loss to Arizona at Chase Field. |
+2010 | Matt Stairs plays for his twelfth major league organization when he flies out in a pinch-hitting role for the Padres in a 6-3 loss to Arizona at Chase Field, equaling Deacon McGuire's record (1884 to 1912) for the most teams ever played with by a position player.
+The 18-year veteran also joins pitchers Mike Morgan and Ron Villone for being on a dozen clubs. |

-2011 | Nine different pitchers each contribute a hitless inning apiece when the High Desert Mavericks (Adelanto, California) no-hit the local Victor Valley Community College Rams, 12-0.
+2011 | Nine different pitchers each contribute a hitless inning when the High Desert Mavericks (Adelanto, California) no-hit the local Victor Valley Community College Rams, 12-0.
 Hurlers James Gillheeny, Tim Boyce, Nick Czyz, Austin Hudson, Johnathan Hesketh, Ogui Diaz, Jose Jimenez, John Housey, and Chris Kirkland share the equal workload for the California League's Class A-Advanced affiliate of the Mariners. |

 2012 | J.P.
 Arencibia's three-run homer in the 16th inning, giving the Blue Jays an eventual 7-4 victory over the Indians, ends the longest opening-day game in major league history.
 The Progressive Field marathon surpassed the 15-inning Opening Day contests between Cleveland and the Tigers in 1960 and the A's and Senators in 1926. |